 The old church, sketeched by Buchanan, no longer exists.
 Major Mackworth, visiting the place in 1821, calls it the oldest church in possession of the Syrians, and states that another was then building in its room.
 The church now occupied by them is a spacious building, and singular to say, has a square bell tower of four stories on the left hand side of the front entrance.
 The idea of the tower has been borrowed from Romish structures as at Verapoli, Balarpat, and Ernaculum.
 Foot note: This venerable structure was one of many burnt by Tippoo Saib's soldiers when they invaded Travancore in 1790.
 The injuries then received had probably led to another building being necessary.

 Webmasters note: The title of Rev. Thomas Whitehouse's book is interesting.

 It was perfectly fine for Victorian sensibilities then to call Syrian church

-the lingering light in a non-Christian land.
+the lingering light in a dark (non-Christian) land.

 Lawrence Military Asylum, Ootacamund, evolved to become the present Lawrence School (Love Dale public school).

 Lawrence Military Asylum, Ootacamund, evolved to become the present Lawrence School (Love Dale public school).
-Rev Whitehouse was one of the early Principals (1862-68) of this venerable institution.
+Rev Whitehouse was one of the early Principals (1862-68) of this institution.